 For an artist or small label, Youtube can be a bit obscure and chaotic.
 You upload your own content to your own channel(s) and sometimes, third parties use your content in their own uploads.
-Also, tracks you deliver through The Source will end up on Youtube as well.
+Also, tracks you deliver through us will end up on Youtube as well.

 Thus your content will spread out across multiple instances on Youtube, there is no single point of access to all of your content and it someties looks like monetization is not taking place everywhere it should.

 Youtube Music: is a music streaming platform similar to Spotify, projected to become a large player in the field of DSPs.

 Art Tracks: are your music tracks as being delivered by us to the Google Play Music store (as part of our overall digital distribution service), automatically synced with sister platform Youtube Music and made available on the wider Youtube VOD platform.
 They feature a still image of the artwork, instead of a video.
 An existing official music video for the same track, will automatically take the Art Track's place in the Topic, as long as it has been available (uploaded by you) on Youtube for five working days or longer.

 Topics: are an aggregation "basket" for all of the Art Tracks by the artist and always has the artist's name followed by the localized version of the word "Topic".
 Topics are neither channels nor playlists, although they share similarities with both entities.

 Yes.
 Art Tracks are an extension of the Youtube Music platform on the "normal" Youtube VOD platform and as such are monetized for each stream, either through ads or paid Premium user subscriptions.

 Can I control my Art Tracks on my Topic?

 No, since Art Tracks are not "your" content (even though it's your music), but Youtube Music's and Topics are not regular channels, you cannot manage and control them as you would your own uploads and channels.
 Neither can we.